10 Best Eco Friendly Ethical Sandals For Summer 2022

 I love this brand's eco-friendly and comfortable sandals — they remind me of my homeland, South Africa.
 They are so pretty, colorful, and beaded.
 They also carry bangles, cuffs, earrings, and beautiful home goods like baskets, bags, and towels.
 You'll love them all!

-Swahili Coast's fabrics & materials
+Swahili Coast's — fabrics & materials

 All of their eco friendly ethical sandals are made from locally sourced, naturally-tanned, free-range Tanzanian leather.

-Swahili Coast's ethical sourcing
+Swahili Coast's — ethical sourcing

 Swahili Coast works with artisans in East Africa who are part of worker-owned cooperatives that are provided continual support through fair exchange and promotion of workers' rights.
 This brand is all about Worker-owned, worker-managed, and worker-financed.

-Swahili Coast's corporate responsibility
+Swahili Coast's — corporate responsibility

 5. Proud Mary

-Proud Mary fabrics & materials
+Proud Mary — fabrics & materials

-The raffia is sourced ethically from Madagascar and the leather comes from Europe.
+The raffia is sourced ethically from Madagascar, and the leather comes from Europe.
 Raffia is a natural fiber made from palm trees but sliced more thinly than the traditional palm goods you’ll find, such as handbags and furniture.
 The soles are made from scrap cow leather.

-Proud Mary ethical sourcing
+Proud Mary — ethical sourcing

 These sandals are handmade in Morocco by women artisans who are paid a fair wage for each pair.
-Not only do they make them, but many of them also use the work to become more independent.
+Not only do they make them, but many also use the work to become more independent.
 They also make one trip a year to visit their sourcing partners in Morocco.

-Proud Mary corporate responsibility
+Proud Mary — corporate responsibility

-Proud Mary is actually owned by another company called Catrinka which was founded back in 2013 and works with local women artisans in Mexico and India.
 They are all about empowering women in all aspects of the manufacturing process.
 They have provided fair work to 284 women in 16 countries and supported 595 adolescent girls in 5 countries.
-They also created the Catrinka Girls Project to contribute to their life skills mentoring program.
+They also created the Catrinka Girls Project to support their life skills mentoring program.

 6. Darzah